Authors: Dr. Jean-Paul Rodrigue and Dr. Theo Notteboom

 Development can be defined as improving the welfare of a society through appropriate social, political, and economic conditions.
 The expected outcomes are quantitative and qualitative improvements in human capital (e.g. income and education levels) as well as physical capital such as infrastructures (utilities, transport, telecommunications).

 Because of its intensive use of infrastructures, the transport sector is an important component of the economy and a common tool used for development.
 This is even more so in a global economy where economic opportunities have been increasingly related to the mobility of people and freight, including information and communication technologies.
 A relation between the quantity and quality of transport infrastructure and the level of economic development is apparent.
 High-density transport infrastructure and highly connected networks are commonly associated with high levels of development.
-When transport systems are efficient, they provide economic and social opportunities and benefits that result in positive multiplier effects such as better accessibility to markets, employment, and additional investments.
-When transport systems are deficient in terms of capacity or reliability, they can have an economic cost such as reduced or missed opportunities and lower quality of life.
+When transport systems are efficient, they provide economic and social opportunities and benefits that result in positive multiplier effects, such as better accessibility to markets, employment, and additional investments.
+When transport systems are deficient in terms of capacity or reliability, they can have an economic cost, such as reduced or missed opportunities and lower quality of life.

 Assessing the economic importance of transportation requires the categorization of the types of impacts it conveys.
 These involve core (the physical characteristics of transportation), operational and geographical dimensions:

 - Core.
 The most fundamental impacts of transportation-related to the physical capacity to convey passengers and goods and the associated costs to support this mobility.
-This involves the setting of routes enabling new or existing interactions between economic entities.
+This involves setting routes enabling new or existing interactions between economic entities.

 - Operational.
 Improvement in the time performance, notably in terms of reliability, as well as reduced loss or damage.
 This implies a better utilization level of existing transportation assets benefiting its users as passengers and freight are conveyed more rapidly and with fewer delays.